 I felt sad and depressed

-Hopelessness can arise from feeling like there is no possibility for problems to be solved or improving, and is characterised by a sense of despair.
-Thoughts related to this might include feeling like things won’t get better, there’s no future, it’s too late, will never be happy again, and so on.
+Hopelessness can arise from feeling like there is no possibility for problems to be solved or improved, and is characterised by a sense of despair.
+Thoughts related to this might include feeling like things won’t get better, there’s no future, it’s too late, I will never be happy again, and so on.
 Having a sense of hope for the future is important for self-motivation, combining with a sense of optimism and passion to pursue activities and engage with life.
 Losing this sense of hope can be draining and leave little energy to work towards a better future.
-The questions here explored how often hopelessness was experiences.
+The questions here explore how often hopelessness was experienced.

 I felt that I had nothing to look forward to*

 I could see nothing in the future to be hopeful about

 Devaluation in this sense is a distortion of the value of something, seeing it instead as worthless, completely flawed, or not worth the effort.
 Here this is the opposite of idealization, such as seeing a person as ‘perfect’ and exaggerating their positive qualities.
 Idealization often leads to disappointment, however devaluation can lead to a lack of desire to engage and participate with something in the first place.
 In this case, the focus is on a big question: if life itself has been devalued, seeing it as something that’s not worth engaging in, and how often this feeling was experienced: